Frequently Asked Questions

 Do I also need a doula?

-You may not need a doula, but I would be selling you short if I did not highly recommend you use one!
+You may not need a doula, but I would be selling you short if I did not recommend one!
 The role of the doula is very different from that of Midwife.
 A Doula is specifically tuned in and able to completely focus on emotional, physical, and informational support – to help you and your spouse prepare for the act of childbirth, including comfort measures, logistical and practical support as well as coping skills.
 Doulas work closely with you both, and utilize labor positions, comfort tools, and other tips and tricks to reduce discomfort and anxiety throughout the process.
 A Doula will usually be the one to come to your home once labor starts to pick up, but before you are ready for your Midwife to come.

 Sometimes a couple will need more physical support than they anticipated, which may be more than the Midwife is capable of providing especially if the labor is long.
 Midwives are focused on safety of Mom and Baby, and therefore attempt to conserve their own energy to remain sharp and ready and able to think critically, and act quickly during intense moments.
 We recommend Doula support to all of our families, and strongly urge first-timers to have a plan for early labor, to hire a doula early on the pregnancy, and take a thorough childbirth education class geared toward physiologic birth.
+Families who utilize a birth doula, will receive a discount.

 Do I also need an OB/Doctor?